c-base/mqtt-sender/README.md

   http://git.eclipse.org/c/paho/org.eclipse.paho.mqtt.lua.git

-I added the ability to publish retained topics, the changes are in the file "retained_topic.patch"
+I added the ability to publish retained topics, the changes are in the file "retained_topic.patch".

+It only needs lua-5.1 and lua-posix.

 Usage